-Intentional rest - like taking time out for mindful movement, meditation or guided deep relaxation, is sa gift to give yourself in order to keep your cup full, and inner light shining brightly.
+Intentionally resting - like taking time out for mindful movement, meditation or guided deep relaxation, is a gift to give yourself in order to keep your cup full, and inner light shining brightly.

 It is a practice of self care that takes you into a certain state, brain waves are at a certain frequency, and the body - mind is better able to heal, let go, release tension, improve interoception and process life.

 For many it is the next step in their yoga journey, for some it has been an unwelcome necessity during this pandemic.
 But either way, you CAN develop a beautiful home practice that will have many benefits for your wellbeing, self-care/ self-aroha.